Aakash1099/ProductDashboard/README.md

 ## CSV Import

-A sample CSV file is provided for testing purposes:
+A sample CSV file is provided for testing purposes(You can edit ensure follow same format):

 ```
 uploads/test.csv